 In the first phase of this project, Janalakshmi and CGAP are working with Innovation Labs, a local design consultancy, to better understand their customer’s needs and equip them to create solutions that fulfill those needs.
 The output of this phase will be a household map to help Janalakshmi profile its customers along a nuanced set of dimensions and ultimately use these profiles to recommend the most appropriate products to customers.

 As a starting point, the teams spent a day each with six different customers, observing their life and speaking to them about a wide range of topics including their family and social contexts, their network, the catalytic events in their lives and of course, their financial behaviors.
-These life stories are available in a slideshow below.

 In addition, Innovation Labs conducted a workshop with Janalakshmi’s staff to get a deeper insight into how the organization currently perceives its customers.
 Here are a few takeaways so far: